BobyMCbobs/gha-sync-scan-and-build/README.md

   - generated SBOMs
 - automatic security scanning for each image synced and built
 - fall back to Docker, if required
+- automatic trigger of builds, sync and scan every week

 # Layout